Skip to main content

 • changing the refresh endpoint path is staged

-• generating or rotating the API key is staged
+• API key rotation is not staged here

-• nothing goes live until you click Deploy Changes
+• nothing about widget security goes live until you click Deploy Changes

 Refresh endpoint requirements